mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 19 - `src/events/EventBus.js` - add a replay buffer

+**In plain English:** give your existing event bus a short memory.
+Late arrivals - a member spawned mid-run, a UI panel opened halfway through - can ask "what did I miss?" instead of starting blind.

 **What jcode does:** the global bus is a `tokio::sync::broadcast` (`crates/jcode-base/src/bus.rs:499-502`), which keeps a bounded ring of recent